deorder/texture-upscaler/README.md

-# Scripts to prepare textures for ESRGAN, SFTGAN or others
+# Shell scripts to prepare textures for ESR/SFTGAN etc.

 Table of Contents
 =================